santiagosayshey/DigiBrain/content/Computer Science/Operating Systems/Tutorials/Tutorial 1.md

 >
 > **Answer:**
 >
 > OSes have two distinct modes that define the usage of privileged actions.
 Kernel mode is reserved for the OS's kernel, and essentially allows complete control over everything.
-Everything else runs in user mode, and must defer t
+Everything else runs in user mode, and must defer to the kernel in order to complete a privileged action.
+This is done primarily through system calls.
+It is almost analogous to a child asking for their parent's hand when crossing the road.
+>
+> The separation of these two modes is important, because user programs must be limited in their ability to affect critical system controls or control hardware.
+They have the oppurtunity to monopolise resources, lock other programs out or break hardware.
 >
 > (b) Which of the following instructions should be allowed only in kernel mode
 > 1- disable all interrupts